waynodiablo/Oystercard/battle_ships_web/01_theweb.md

 - [ ] Explain to your partner:
   - [ ] what the "client" is in this situation.
   - [ ] what the "server" is in this situation.
+- Repeat the same process in a browser.

 ### Resources